Dept of Computing Science and Mathematics University of Stirling

 A synthetic sensory system is a system which detects some (probably external) flux, translating it into internal signals, and interpreting these signals in some way.
 The interpretation should have some relevance to the reason for the machine's existence, although this really only applies if the system which the sensing is part of is autonomous.

 One can consider everyday computers to have a limited set of senses: they can interpret key depressions and mouse movements.
-One aim of the work implied here could be to increase this, possibly by providing hearing and sight for computer systems.
+More recent machines like the iPhone, iPad, and the multitude of related touch-screen based devices have senses that allow them to detect gestures made on the screen.
+One aim of the work implied here could be to increase this flexibility, possibly by providing hearing and sight for computer systems.
 This could certainly increase the range of inputs available to the machines, and conceivably make them easier to use.
 Clearly, more autonomous machines have more need of senses, if only to permit their (fragile) systems to survive in a hostile environment.
 On the other hand, Keating [1] makes the point that one needs to match the sensor sophistication to the machine's internal capacity and function.

 Why do research into synthetic sensory systems